 This compoung can, in large doses, cause oxidative damage to red blood cells, creating Heinz bodies and triggering the body to reject these cells from the bloodstream.

-Does that mean garlic is unsafe for dogs?
+Does that mean garlic is bad or toxic for dogs?
 Not quite!

 So... if the dog weighed 50 pounds, he would have been given somewhere around 25 large raw garlic cloves!
 (Honestly, no one in their right mind would give so much garlic to their dogs in REAL LIFE, right?)